|

 so many investors trust the broker-dealer with their assets, the company has very deep pockets.
 There

-are more than 20,000 people who work for the privately-held company.
+are about 20,000 people who work for the privately-held company.
 Technically, it is owned by its funds, which in turn are owned by their shareholders.

 The company has the following impressive stats: